bandii/EFSeeder/ReadMe.md

 who modified user data and when?

 _Please note that you should not face with these problems.
 Instead of trying to patch problems like this, it worth to plan ahead and prepare for these kind of problems in the start.
-You should also check EF Core's pure solution: https://learn.microsoft.com/en-us/ef/core/modeling/data-seeding_
+You should also check EF Core's data-seeding option: https://learn.microsoft.com/en-us/ef/core/modeling/data-seeding_

 ## Solution
-This package helps you to seed data with accessing [the IoC container](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0) of the application.
+This package helps you seeding data by accessing [the IoC container](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0) of the application.

 You can seed the data with using the existing business logic already composed in your solution and access it later in the IoC of your app.
 All you need to do is simply to register ISeed implementations to your [ServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollection?view=dotnet-plat-ext-6.0).